The Best Things to do in Inverness

 Culloden Visitor Centre

-Dear Outlander/I. Marlene King, we would like to thank you personally for promoting our local history, tourism and Inverness points of interest in such an outstanding way.
-Yours Sincerely, Inverness.
+Dear Outlander, we would like to thank you personally for promoting our local history, tourism and Inverness points of interest in such an outstanding way.
+Yours Sincerely, an Inverness local.

 Culloden Battlefield is one of the most impressive Inverness points of interest.
 Take the opportunity to explore the marshy, atmospheric location where the Jacobites met their tragic demise at the hands of the Duke of Cumberlands government troops.